elephantry/elephantry/docs/quickstart.md

 ```

 Here we add to our select a field that will contain the age of the employee.
-Note the notation `%:birth_date:%` which will be replaced by the name complete
+Note the notation `%:birth_date:%` which will be replaced by the complet name of
-the field and escape if necessary.
+the field and escape it if necessary.

 Without forgetting to add this field to our entity: